[UPDATE Nov 2016: TIDAL now also use normalization, and Soundcloud say it’s “on the list”]

-Loud songs are turned down, quiet songs are turned up – IF there’s enough peak headroom.
+Loud songs are turned down, quiet songs may be turned up on some services – IF there’s enough peak headroom.

 And because the target level for some platforms is pretty loud, that’s a very significant “IF”.